bamos/bamos.github.io/about.md

 Hi!
 I am a Computer Science Ph.D. student at [Carnegie Mellon][cmu] and obtained a B.S. in Computer Science from [Virginia Tech][vt] in May 2014.
-I'm interested the intersection of distributed and mobile computing and am happy to be advised by [Satya][satya].
+I'm interested in the intersection of distributed and mobile computing and am happy to be advised by [Satya][satya].
 For more information, find my publications on